tribbloid/tribbloid.github.io/README.md

 CSS is compiled and preprocessed with Compass.
 All working files are found in `_compass` and compile to `_site/css`.

-Prepend include the filenames of include files with `_` to avoid writing those files to the output directory.
+Prepend the filenames of include files (Sass partials) with `_` to avoid writing those files to the output directory.

     ├── _compass
     │   ├── _header.scss